dwr2118/upscale/image-upscaler-ui/README.md

 # Image Upscaler UI

 This project is a web application built using Streamlit that allows users to upscale low-resolution images using the ESRGAN model.
-The application provides an intuitive interface for uploading images and processing them either locally or on an AWS server equipped with a GPU.
+The application provides an intuitive interface for uploading images and processing them on an AWS EC2 instance equipped with a GPU.

 ## Project Structure